sproutcore/TransformJS_site/content/index.markdown

 #### Cross Browser Support

   Transforms have yet to be adopted by all the major browser vendors as non-proprietary CSS properties.
-This means that to apply a 10x10 px translation to an element involves 5 properties:
+Therefore, to apply a 10x10 pixel translation to an element involves setting 5 properties:

   <javascript>
     $('#test').css({